TerenceNg03/TerenceNg03/README.md

-# Give Peace A Chance
+# Give Peace A Chance 🇺🇦 🇺🇦 SLAVA UKRAINI 🇺🇦 🇺🇦
  - We do not **serve ruthless tyrants**. 🚫 💣 🚫
  - We do not **have to kill each other**. 🚫 🔫 🚫
  - We want **PEACE RIGHT NOW**.🚫 🔪 🚫